-SE CTION ONE: PHILOSOPHY OF MISSIONS 5
+SECTION ONE: PHILOSOPHY OF MISSIONS 5

-Bib olical Theology of Missions

-What is Missions?
-7
+Biblical Theology of Missions What is Missions?

 Why Missions?
 9

-Mis ssions Strategy
+Missions Strategy

+On Becoming a Fully Mobilized Church: 6 Cumulative Traits Churches and the Missionary Task: 11

+Entry 15

+Evangelism 17

+Discipleship 18

+Healthy Church Formation

+Leadership Development

+Exit (and Partner)

-Missions Assessment Profile (MAP) 11
+Missions Assessment Profile (MAP)

 Acts 1:8

 Partnerships

 Why Short-term Missions?
-24

-Short-Term Missions Done Poorly and Done Well 26
+Short-Term Missions Done Poorly and Done Well 44

-Mis ssions Development
+Missions Development

-The Importance of Giving to Missions 29
+The Importance of Giving to Missions

 Praying for Mission Efforts and Missionaries

+Care Teams for Sent-Ones

+Adopt a Sent-One

+Pastoral Care for Sent-Ones

-Missionary Support
+Missionary Support.

 Importance of the Pastor as a Catalyst for Missions

-Why a Missions Celebration Event 38
+Why a Missions Celebration Event 62

-SE CTION TWO: PREPARATION FOR MISSIONS 41
+SECTION TWO: PREPARATION FOR MISSIONS 65

+Training Londow

-Trai aining Leaders
+Training Leaders 07

-ma Spiritual Preparation 42
+Spiritual Preparation

+What is Spiritual Warfare?
 Enlisting the Team

 Preparing Team Devotions

 Communicating the Mission

-Sh. ort-term Planning
+Short-term Planning

-SIIC Timeline 53
+Timeline 80

 Financial: Determining the Cost & Raising Support

 Security: Why It is Essential for Short-term Missions

 Security Awareness for Mission Teams

 Minimizing On-Mission Risks

 Packing Doesn't Have to Be Overwhelming

-Follow-up: Unpacking Your Missions Experience 69
+Follow-up: Unpacking Your Missions Experience

-Cul Itural Awareness
+Cultural Awareness

-ou.
-Communication in Other Cultures 71
+Communication in Other Cultures

 Cultural Awareness & Communication

 Why Cultural Awareness is Important

 Cultural Awareness - Do's and Don'ts

-SECTION THREE: PRACTICES IN MISSIONS 82
+SECTION THREE: PRACTICES IN MISSIONS 100

 Basic Command

-How to Involve the Uninvolved 83
+How to Involve the Uninvolved

-Steps to Community Engagement 85
+Steps to Community Engagement

 Locating Missions Opportunities

 Missions at Home in Kentucky

-North American Mission Board 93
+North American Mission Board

-Ten Tips for International Missions Volunteers 95
+Ten Tips for International Missions Volunteers

-International Mission Board: UPG, UUPG 97
+International Mission Board: UPG, UUPG

 First Response

-Ready Church 99
+Ready Church 129

-What is Kentucky Baptist Disaster Relief 101
+What is Kentucky Baptist Disaster Relief

-Why Get Trained in Disaster Relief 103
+Why Get Trained in Disaster Relief

 Evangelism During Time of Crisis

-The Church's Response to Violence and Terror 106
+The Church's Response to Violence and Terror

 Special Opps

-Human Trafficking Awareness 108
+Human Trafficking Awareness

 What Can the Church do to Address Human Trafficking?
-110

-Orphan Care in the Local Church 112
+Orphan Care in the Local Church

-Construction as Missions 114
+Construction as Missions

+Displaced People: God's Great Commission Strategy

-Practical Ways to Embrace the Stranger Next Door
+Practical Ways to Embrace the Nations as Your Neighbor.

-Embracing the Stranger Next Door 119